Deep Root Feeding and Watering

 Quick Facts from Colorado State University

-Roots obtain water, oxygen, and minerals from soil.
+Roots obtain water, oxygen, and minerals from the soil.
 They do not grow toward anything or in any particular direction.

 Soil compaction, change in soil depth, and improper watering can injure roots, increasing stress and susceptibility to disease and insects.

 To avoid root disease, maintain a healthy, vigorous environment around a tree.
-Once a root system is severely affected, the tree must usually be removed.

 Let us know how we can help you.